aws/aws-xray-java-agent/README.md

 ## Configuration

 The X-Ray Agent is configured by an external, user-provided JSON file.
-By default this file is expected to be located at the root of the user's resources directory and titled `xray-agent.json`.
-You can configure a custom location for the config file by setting the `com.amazonaws.xray.configFile` system property to the absolute path of your configuration file.
+By default this file is expected to be located at the root of the user's classpath and titled `xray-agent.json`.
+You can configure a custom location for the config file by setting the `com.amazonaws.xray.configFile` system property to the absolute filesystem path of your configuration file.

 An example configuration file is as follows:
 ```json